serrakorkmaz/thesis/README.md

 The repository is organized to separate model code, configuration files, checkpoints, and datasets for clarity and reproducibility.

-├── Chemprop/ # Code or setup for Chemprop model \\
+├── chemprop/ # Code or setup for Chemprop model
-├── Config files/ # configuration files for experiments \\
+├── configs/ # configuration files for experiments
-├── Gradient Boosting/ # code for Gradient Boosting, GB ├── ckpt_experiment3_chemprop/ # Checkpoints for Chemprop (Experiment 3)
+├── gradientboosting/ # code for Gradient Boosting, GB ├── ckpt_experiment3_chemprop/ # Checkpoints for Chemprop (Experiment 3)
 ├── ckpt_experiment3_gradientboosting/ # Checkpoints for GB (Experiment 3)
 ├── ckpt_experiment4_chemprop/ # Checkpoints for Chemprop (Experiment 4)
 ├── ckpt_experiment4_gradientboosting/ # Checkpoints for GB (Experiment 4)
 ├── saturn_mods/ # Modified SATURN code
-├── training_data_experiment3/ # Dataset used to train surrogate models in Experiment 3
-├── training_data_experiment4/ # Dataset used to train surrogate models in Experiment 4
+├── data/ # Dataset used to train surrogate models in Experiment 3 and Experiment 4 ├── LICENSE
-├── LICENSE
 └── README.md

+Preliminery installations
+SATURN is utilized in this thesis.
+1)Clone the repository
+2)Follow the installation instructions in the repository's README.md Aizynthfinder is utilized in this thesis
+1)Clone the repository
+2)Follow the installation instructions in the repository's README.md